gbif/occurrence/gc-public-data.md

 | 8 | Protozoa       | 793176     |
 | 9 | Chromista      | 9440667    |

-5. Your results should show in the browser, and will also be stored as CSV data in the S3 bucket you created
+3. Your results should show in the browser, and can also be saved in Google Drive, as CSV, as a new BigQuery table etc.
-6. The amount of data scanned will be shown, which is used to calculate the billing (44.89MB, which is a fraction of a cent for this query, see [Amazon Athena pricing](https://aws.amazon.com/athena/pricing/))
+4. The amount of data scanned will be shown under "Execution Details", which is used to calculate the billing.

 ## Downloading/mirroring the data

 A monthly snapshot is roughly 180GB in size.

-The AWS buckets are public, and can be accessed anonymously using the [S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html), [AWS CLI tool](https://aws.amazon.com/cli/), or tools like [rclone](https://rclone.org).
+The GCS buckets are public, and can be accessed anonymously using the [GCS APIs](https://cloud.google.com/storage/docs/apis), [gsutil CLI tool](https://cloud.google.com/storage/docs/gsutil), or tools like [rclone](https://rclone.org).

 ```
-# AWS CLI
+# gcloud CLI
-aws --no-sign-request --region eu-central-1 s3 ls s3://gbif-open-data-eu-central-1/occurrence/
+gsutil ls gs://public-datasets-gbif/occurrence/

 # rclone configuration
-[anons3]
+[gcs]
-type = s3
+type = google cloud storage
-provider = AWS
-env_auth = false
-access_key_id =
-secret_access_key =
-region = eu-central-1
-endpoint =
-location_constraint =
-acl = private
-server_side_encryption =
-storage_class =
+project_number = [set by you]
+service_account_file = [set by you]

 # rclone commands
-rclone ls anons3:gbif-open-data-eu-central-1
+rclone ls gcs:public-datasets-gbif
-rclone sync -v anons3:gbif-open-data-eu-central-1/occurrence/2021-04-13/ ./gbif_2021-04-13/
+rclone sync -v gcs:public-datasets-gbif/occurrence/2021-04-13/ ./gbif_2021-04-13/
 ```

-The SNS endpoints can be used to follow changes.